stafihub/stafihub/docs/guaid/validator-faq.md

 In short, there are two types of keys:

 - **Tendermint Key**: This is a unique key used to sign consensus votes.
-  - It is associated with a public key `stafivalconspub` (Get this value with `gaiad tendermint show-validator`)
+  - It is associated with a public key `stafivalconspub` (Get this value with `stafihubd tendermint show-validator`)
-  - It is generated when the node is created with gaiad init.
+  - It is generated when the node is created with stafihubd init.
-- **Application key**: This key is created from `gaiad` and used to sign transactions.
+- **Application key**: This key is created from `stafihubd` and used to sign transactions.
 Application keys are associated with a public key prefixed by `stafipub` and an address prefixed by `stafi`.
-Both are derived from account keys generated by `gaiad keys add`.
+Both are derived from account keys generated by `stafihubd keys add`.

 Note: A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `stafivaloper` and `stafivaloperpub`